jackyhuynh/FraudTransDetection/README.md

 # Fraud-Transactions Detection System

 ## Introduction
 The project focus on creating Fraud Detection Application to detect fraudulent credit card transactions.
 Thus, consumers and credit card companies are not paying for items that they did not purchase.
 According to Macaraeg (2019), the predicted worldwide non-cash transition growth from 2016 to 2020 is 12.7%.
 The increase in non-cash transactions leads to an increase in fraudulent transactions (Macaraeg, 2019).
 Even with EMV smart chips being implemented, the amount of money lost from credit card fraud is still very high.
 Therefore, implemented fraud detection (using data mining) is important.
-I also a 50 pages of fraud research (by myself) that can be found [ here](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/Report.pdf).
+I also included 50 pages of fraud research (by myself) that can be found [ here](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/Report.pdf).

 ![alt](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/picture/testTable.PNG)

-My application will be build from various data minning and model prediction methods.
+My application will be built from various data mining and model prediction methods.
 The combination of them will increase the change to prevent fraud detection.
-The disadvantage of this is the response time to end-users as many layer of detection will add more execution time to application (O(log(n))).
+The disadvantage of this is the response time to end-users as many layers of detection will add more execution time to the application (O(log(n))).
 Please click [here](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/Report.pdf) for the full statistic and prediction.

 ![alt](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/picture/operationDiagram.PNG)